Steel Reinforcement

 We use a joiner and/or saw-cutting to establish control joints.
 The joiner depresses the slab 3/4 to 1 inch and performs the same (if not better), function as the wood joints.
 Moreover, you still have 3 1/4 inches of concrete below the joint which will never rot and helps prevent grass from growing between the joints.
 This type of joint also acts as a conduit for water.
 When possible water should be kept from getting below the concrete surface because once the sub-grade is compromised, there exists no support for the concrete and a crack or settling will occur.
 Once water gets beneath your concrete many things can happen --- all of them bad!!!

-If you are in Spring and think your concrete could use a resurfacing or repair then you can count on Concrete Specialists to get the job done at a fair price.
+If you are in Cypress and think your concrete could use a resurfacing or repair then you can count on Concrete Specialists to get the job done at a fair price.